 - Completing consultations with relevant internal stakeholders when assessing a supplier’s risk

-We perceive our greatest exposure to risk (albeit still limited) is further down our supply chains – for example where the sourcing of raw materials used in the production of vehicles occurs in countries with weak labour standards.
-We continue to make steps as an organisation to understand the suppliers further down our supply chain.
-This process is being co-ordinated by members of the procurement, legal, compliance and information security teams.
+We perceive our greatest exposure to risk (albeit limited) is further down our supply chains – for example where the sourcing of raw materials used in the production of vehicles occurs in countries with weak labour standards.
+We continue to take steps as an organisation to understand the suppliers further down our supply chain.
+This process is being co-ordinated by our supplier governance and risk forum.

 Our due diligence processes